scott-allo/scott-allo/README.md

 👨‍🚀 Who am I?

-A student at La Plateforme school, passionate about web development and cybersecurity, currently looking for an apprenticeship to further develop my skills while exploring new creative passions.
+A student at La Plateforme school, passionate about web development, currently looking for an apprenticeship to further develop my skills while exploring new creative passions.

 📊 My Stats